jvolker/Openframe-Processing/README.md

 ## Todo

 - hide cursor at all times (even when mouse is moved)
-- change the background and stop button colour to black
 - support for contributed libraries
 - support for precompiled sketches
 - add unit tests